MDA Health Plan Urgent Updates to Ease COVID-19 Disruption

 Employees on Leave:

-Participating employees shall remain eligible to participate in the MDA Health Plan if, due to the Coronavirus National Emergency, they are on an FMLA leave or on paid or unpaid leave as authorized by their Employer.
+Participating employees shall remain eligible to participate in the MDA Health Plan if, due to the Coronavirus National Emergency, they are on an FMLA leave or on paid or unpaid leave (laid off with return to work expected within 120 days) as authorized by their Employer.
 The terms of any paid or unpaid leave shall be determined by the employer upon authorization of any such paid or unpaid leave.

 In order to allow terminated employees time to establish replacement coverage, participating employees who are terminated from employment due to the Coronavirus National Emergency, will have the option to have their coverage terminate on the last day of the second calendar month following the date of termination.
 Under the previous plan provisions, coverage would be terminated on the last day of employment or at the end of the month in which they were terminated.
 If you choose not to extend coverage to the last day of the second calendar month following the date of termination, please complete a Change of Status form and that will initiate the COBRA process.
 See COBRA section below.